Little is known about why Palestinian camps are put where they are—or about the trajectories of their communities.

 Mitchell Center: Can you discuss the relationship of the world where these refugees came from with world in which they live?

-Dictaphone Group: No, I can’t really talk for them.
+Dictaphone Group: No, we can’t really talk for them.
 We tried to focus on the space of the camp and the four residents relationship to the sea.
-I prefer we take their words rather than ours.
+We prefer we take their words rather than ours.

 Mitchell Center: How does Dictaphone Group do work?

-Tania El Khoury: Dictaphone Group is essentially a collaboration between live artist Tania El Khoury and urbanist and architect Abir Saksouk.
+Dictaphone Group: Dictaphone Group is essentially a collaboration between live artist Tania El Khoury, Petra Serhal and urbanist and architect Abir Saksouk.
 It is a marriage of research on space with live art practice that takes different shapes depending on the project.
 We collaborate with various artists and activists and communities to produce knowledge on space shared with audience in an interactive way allowing them to embody these spaces and their narratives.

 Mitchell Center: Can you discuss the art direction in Camp Pause?

 Dictaphone Group: We worked with two collaborators on the videos.
 Karam Ghossein on camera and Ali Beidoun on editing, both of whom we worked with before and agree with on the ethics of filming and representing communities.
 We try to move away from the clichéd representation of camps and refugees.
 The idea was to film the four participants in their domestic space (the room would be of their choice) and then the journey from their home leading to the sea.
 The final scene on the sea was also of their choice.

 Mitchell Center: How do you envision the gallery set up with the films?

 Dictaphone Group: The four videos are each projected on a wall in a gallery room.
 The audience finds themselves in the middle: they pick up a set of headphones and listen to one of the video’s soundtrack.
 They hear one story but they can see the four.
 At the very end they find themselves in the middle of the room surrounded by the sea.